Site Monitoring

 Gastropods are one of the most successful groups of creatures.
 Present day snails and slugs (marine and freshwater/land) belong to this group.
 They are probably as numerous today as they have ever been.

 They have a more complex structure than other 'shells' such as bivalves including eyes, tentacles and siphons.
-The class first emerged in the Cambrian, but have limited value in dating rocks as some forms are variable and so difficult to correlate.
+The class first emerged in the Cambrian , but have limited value in dating rocks as some forms are variable and so difficult to identify with certainty.
 Other forms persist over very long periods of time.
 Classification is difficult because the soft parts are very rarely preserved in fossils.

 The gastropod Poleumita discors is found fairly readily in the Silurian Wenlock and Ludlow Series, so has its origins firmly rooted in Shropshire, UK.